dannsam/xenko-docs/manual/audio/playing-script.md

 music.Volume = 0.25f;
 music.Play();
 ```
+Should have explanation about the API somewhere even if very simple. (pause/play/stop/pitch/pan/etc) in proper categories (control playback, etc.)

 `Sound` are to be consumed in a `SoundInstance`, `SoundInstance` has many properties and methods to allow you to make your sound behave in many ways.
 In the example above we wanted just to play continously a background music.